 This handbook will only give you a 'snapshot' of life at Mid Calder and visiting the school will provide a fuller picture.
 You are very welcome to come and see us at work - just telephone to arrange a visit.
 Someone is always very willing to show you round and answer any questions.

-You can find out more about our school by visiting our school website or Twitter page: https://midcalderprimary.westlothian.org.uk/ https://twitter.com/MidCalder_PS
+You can find out more about our school by visiting our school website. https://midcalderprimary.westlothian.org.uk/